We have a link for students which gives a brief overview of the online system and its functionality and how the content is presented.

 Please kindly view this student user guide, detailing how to use the e-learning online system.
 It explains everything and clearly: Click Here also you may watch the showcase video below

 Once you have enrolled, along with your login details, you will also be sent a link to our Student User Guide detailed how to use our online e-learning management system.
-Sand Goanna strongly recommends to all our student’s that you view this guide before commencing your course.
+Distance Colleges strongly recommends to all our student’s that you view this guide before commencing your course.

 We offer full support for Google chrome browser users although the content will work with most browsers we only offer online support to those who use Google chrome browser.